Patrick Ball: Awards

+Patrick Ball was awarded the John Maddox Prize in 2024 by the Nature Awards and Sense About Science for his work in identifying, cataloguing and prosecuting war crimes using statistical and mathematical modeling.
+In 2018, the American Statistical Association gave Ball the Karl E. Peace Award for Outstanding Statistical Contributions for the Betterment of Society.
 Ball was conferred a Doctor of Science honoris causa by Claremont Graduate University in 2015.
 In 2014, he was named a Fellow by the American Statistical Association.
-Other awards include the Karl E. Peace Award for Outstanding Statistical Contributions for the Betterment of Society from the American Statistical Association in 2018, the Pioneer Award from the Electronic Frontier Foundation in 2005, the Eugene L. Lawler Award for Humanitarian Contributions within Computer Science from the Association for Computing Machinery (ACM) in June 2004, and a Special Achievement Award from the Social Statistics Section of the American Statistical Association in 2002.
+Other awards include the Pioneer Award from the Electronic Frontier Foundation in 2005, the Eugene L. Lawler Award for Humanitarian Contributions within Computer Science from the Association for Computing Machinery (ACM) in June 2004, and a Special Achievement Award from the Social Statistics Section of the American Statistical Association in 2002.
 He is a Research Fellow at the Carnegie Mellon University Center for Human Rights Science, and a Fellow at the Human Rights Center at Berkeley Law of the University of California, Berkeley.